Frequently Asked Questions.

 What is the best time of the year to do a road trip on US Route 89?

-If you are planning to drive the entire length of US Route 89, then the best time is from July to September starting at Glacier National Park on the Canadian border.
+Suppose you plan to drive the entire length of US Route 89.
+In that case, the best time is from July to September, starting at Glacier National Park on the Canadian border.
 Glacier and Yellowstone are the last parks to fully open in the summer.
-Ideally allow three or four weeks for the journey in order to fully enjoy everything there is to see although it can be done in two weeks.
-The later you start the cooler it will be when you get to Arizona.
+Ideally, allow three or four weeks for the journey to fully enjoy everything there is to see, although it can be done in two weeks.
+The later you start, the cooler it will be when you get to Arizona.
 Of course, summer is the busiest time for all the parks and other tourist attractions from the Grand Canyon to Glacier.
-It is a good idea to make reservations for the park lodges well in advance and the same for campgrounds where available.
+Therefore, it is good to make reservations for the park lodges well in advance and the same for campgrounds where available.

 Southern Arizona is best visited from October to May unless you like the heat.
 When conditions are right, spring wildflowers bloom from March to May and cactuses put on their best show in the spring.

-Northern Arizona and southern Utah are year ‘round destinations.
+Northern Arizona and southern Utah are year-round destinations.
 The Grand Canyon, Zion and Bryce Canyon National Parks are open and accessible all year.
 You’ll experience moderate temperatures and weather in the spring and fall.
 Summer can be hot but not unbearably so.
-You can expect snow in the winter which enhances the beauty of the region.
-The one exception is the North Rim of the Grand Canyon which is only open in the summer usually from the middle of May to the middle of October depending on snow conditions.
+You can expect snow in the winter, enhancing the region’s beauty.
+The one exception is the North Rim of the Grand Canyon, which is only open in the summer, usually from the middle of May to the middle of October, depending on snow conditions.

 Read this article for help in getting current road conditions.